userpatience/webtool/readme.md

 ## Notes

 - All created accounts are stored locally in the ```accounts.json``` file.
-- The default password for all accounts is *"SiegeHere"**.
+- The default password for all accounts is *"SiegeHere*".